Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 Result:
 ❌ The system allows Alice to delete the incident.
 This violates the business rule The system does not validate a user's role before processing a deletion request.

-### Step 5: Test with Another User
+### Step 6: Test with Another User
 - Action:
   - Log out as Alice and log in as bob.support@company.com (another support user).
   - Repeat the update and delete actions on any incidents.
-Result:
+- Result:
 ❌ The system allows Bob to perform the same unauthorized updates and deletions, confirming that all support users have unrestricted access to all incidents.

 ### 📌 Critical Vulnerability Summary

-* ❌ No ownership validation: Without the assignedTo field in the schema, there's no way to enforce restrictions, allowing any support user to update or delete any incident.
+* ❌ No ownership validation: Without the 'assignedTo' field in the schema, there's no way to enforce restrictions, allowing any support user to update or delete any incident.
-* ❌ Business rule violations: The system fails to limit modifications or deletions based on user identity, breaching the principles of least privilege and data ownership.
+* ❌ Partial safeguards: While updates to closed incidents are blocked, deletions remain unrestricted, amplifying risks.
 * ❌ Security risks: This enables widespread data tampering and deletion, directly aligning with OWASP Top 10 A01: Broken Access Control.

 ## 🛡️ 4.
 Remediation: